-Effective, and responsible management of campground assets ensuring achieving financial sustainability, whilst recognising the social and recreational benefits of campgrounds to the community.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Effective, and responsible management of campground assets ensuring achieving financial sustainability, whilst recognising the social and recreational benefits of campgrounds to the community.
 Condition assessment is based on lease or management model.
 It should include a focus to improve ratings.

-(Target: 3 star average).

-The current Trip Advisor ratings (out of 5) are:
+(Target: 3 star average) The current Trip Advisor ratings (out of 5) are: Pohara - 4.5 Collingwood - 4.0 Motueka - 4.5 Murchison - 4.5 This target was fully achieved in 2016/2017.

-- Pohara 4.5

-- Collingwood 4.0

-- Motueka 4.5

-- Murchison 4.5

 Occupancy should sit within a 10% variable of the regional average by year 3 for similar campground activities.

-(Target: 40% occupancy).

-Full data for this measure was not available.
+(Target: 40% occupancy) Full data for this measure was not available.
 This was not measured in 2016/2017.
 Achieving financial returns in line with the budget projections while not compromising the level of service to the community on most assets.
 (Target: Tariffs=90% of national range; Model=mixed).
-ACHIELO MELES

-Financial performance is currently tracking below budget, due to the impact of the Takaka Hill closure in early 2018.
+Financial performance is currently tracking below budget, due to impact on Takaka Hill closure in early 2018.
 This was not measured in 2016/2017.
 Council's return will improve based on reinvestment levels.
 Levels of service (LOS) changes in new financial strategy adoption.

-(Target: 17%).

-Reinvestment has been deferred for Pohara, Murchison and Collingwood.
+(Target: 17%) Reinvestment has been deferred for Pohara, Murchison and Collingwood.
 This compares with 12.5% in 2016/2017.

-Commercial property assets that are financially sustainable.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Commercial property assets that are financially sustainable.
 EBITDA performance of the commercial property portfolio will increase towards 1.0 times funding cover of all depreciation and debt servicing.

-(Target: Actual 0.8).
+(Target: Actual 0.8.)
 Our funding cost cover was 1.6 times in 2017/2018.
 This compares with 0.8 times in 2016/2017.
 Occupancy of all commercial tenancies at or above 90% at all times.

-(Target: Occupancy= 100%).
+(Target: Occupancy= 100%.)
 Occupancy has been at or above 90% at all times throughout the 2017/2018 year.
 This compares with 100% occupancy in 2016/2017.
 Weighted lease terms evenly spread with 3 year average.

-(Target: average lease 3 years).
+(Target: average lease 3 years.)
 The Weighted Average Lease Term is currently 4.86 years based on the period up to first renewal only.
 This target was fully achieved in 2016/2017.
 Commercial property assets that are financially sustainable.
 Condition assessment programme reviewed every 3 months.

-(Target: regular completion or quarterly condition assessment - no variation).
+(Target: regular completion or quarterly condition assessment - no variation.)
 The quarterly assessment programme was deferred due to lack of resource.
 Only annual Building Warrant of Fitness reports, and ad-hoc condition assessments have been done.
 This was not achieved in 2016/2017.
 Fit for purpose commercial assets that are required to comply with legislative needs, minimize health and safety issues, providing effectiveness and efficiencies now and into the future.
 No health and safety issues arise directly attributable to Council inaction/control.

-(Target nil).
+(Target nil.)
 We achieved our target of no health and safety issues in 2017/2018.
 There were no health and safety issues in 2016/2017.